 Our evaluations focus on valued learner outcomes.
 We will ask you the following questions:

-How well does the school achieve equitable and excellent outcomes for all learners?
+How well is the school achieving equitable and excellent outcomes for all its students?

-What school processes and practices are effective in enabling achievement of equity and excellence?
+What school processes and practices are effective in enabling achievement of equity and excellence, and acceleration of learning?

-What further developments are needed in school processes and practices to achieve equity and excellence?
+What further developments are needed in school processes and practices for achievement of equity and excellence, and acceleration of learning?

 We review the school’s data and other information on:

 We seek to understand how the school uses formative and summative assessment information, along with other information produced by internal evaluations, to inform teaching and learning.

 In good schools, this information covers a range of areas across the school’s curriculum.

 Key judgements we are looking for are:

 For students in Years 1 to 8 and from Year 9 onwards, learning is accelerated when a student makes more than one year’s progress over a year: